Paddan Aram: In rabbinic interpretation

-In the Midrash, Rabbi Isaac taught that the people of Padan-aram were rogues and Rebekah was like a lily among the thorns.
+In the Midrash, Isaac bar Judah taught that the people of Padan-aram were rogues and Rebekah was like a lily among the thorns.
 (Genesis Rabbah 63:4 see also Leviticus Rabbah 23:1 (deceivers); Song of Songs Rabbah 2:4 (tricksters); Zohar, Bereshit 1:136b (wicked); Rashi to Gen. 25:20 (wicked).)
 Rabbi Isaac thus considered Rebecca's sojourn in Padan-aram as emblematic of Israel's among the nations.
 (Zohar, Bereshit 1:137a.)